Skip to main content

 The idea of Leonard returning to Toronto felt like it was never going to happen, but things can change fast in the NBA.
 Six years after they teamed up on an unforgettable run to the Larry O’Brien Trophy, Kawhi and Raptors are together again.

-Toronto acquired Leonard from the Clippers in exchange for Brandon Ingram, Gradey Dick, two first-round picks, one pick swap, and two second-round picks, according to Shams Charania.
-We’ll update this post when the exact details on the picks are announced.
+Toronto acquired Leonard from the Clippers in exchange for Brandon Ingram, Gradey Dick, 2031 and 2033 unprotected first-round draft picks, a 2027 first-round pick swap, and two second-round picks, according to Shams Charania.

 The Raptors believe they can compete to win the East again with Leonard in tow.
 The Clippers are rebuilding.
 Let’s grade this trade for both sides.